Market-wide Half-Hourly Settlement - latest information.

 meter_not-smart

-The RTS system will be discontinued on 30 June 2025 across the Energy Industry.
+The RTS system will be phased out from 30 June 2025 across the energy industry.
 After this date, meters that use the RTS may lose critical functionalities.
 For example, depending on your meter type, off-peak timing might cease to operate, potentially resulting in the loss of heating and hot water services.

 The impact of these lost functions will be felt by all non-domestic customers with an RTS meter, irrespective of their energy provider.
-The 2025 deadline applies to all electricity suppliers, and we are proactively reaching out to affected customers to provide them with a meter upgrade before the RTS service concludes on 30 June 2025.
+The switch off applies to all electricity suppliers, and we are proactively reaching out to affected customers to provide them with a meter upgrade before the RTS service concludes.

 info_icon_dark